-SRT scheme to help horse owners combat saddle related problems
+SRT scheme was set up to help horse owners combat saddle related problems.

 In observing a growing need for an independent, expert advice service, the SRT has launched a referral scheme to support and assist horse owners in reaching a definitive reason for saddle related problems.

 The case will be assessed by the SRT and, if deemed suitable, referred to the SRT Veterinary Advisor who will carry out an independent examination of the horse, saddle

 Please note: New referrals are currently on hold until further notice.